superpowers/docs.superpowers-html5.com/pages/en/11_publishing-your-game.md

 # Publishing your game

-Starting with v0.4, Superpowers comes with a one-click `Export Game` button, located right next to the `Debug` and `Run` buttons.
+Superpowers comes with a one-click `Export Game` button, located right next to the `Debug` and `Run` buttons.

 !["Export game" button](/images/export-game-button.png)